 Photos of the accident scene, vehicle damage, and injuries are also important.
 Attorneys may secure surveillance footage from nearby cameras if available.

-Using expert analysis of the accident scene and vehicles can provide additional insights.
+Detailed analysis of the accident scene and vehicles by qualified professionals can offer valuable additional insights.
 Forensic experts can reconstruct the accident to detail what happened.

 This evidence strengthens the case, showing the sequence of events and faults.